-- the source of recharge varies for different portions of the aquifer system, - groundwater can develop different mineral signatures from the rock it flows through, and - percolation of surface water mobilizes constituents of concern and carries these into the aquifers.
+- the source of recharge varies for different portions of the aquifer system, - groundwater can develop different mineral signatures from the rock it flows through, and - percolation of surface water can mobilize constituents of concern and carry these into the aquifers.

-Water quality conditions in the NMMA during calendar year 2012 were relatively unchanged from 2011.
+Water quality conditions in the NMMA during calendar Year 2013 were relatively unchanged from 2012.
 The following sections describe coastal water quality and inland water quality conditions.